stephaniecrocker91/simplywellness/README.md

 <h5>Our Services - ourservices.html</h5>
 <img src="assets/images/ourservices-val.png">
 <ol>
 <li>For this error, I removed the div, and created an unordered list containing the services names anc ontaining the hyperlinks in them.
 I then styled with CSS.
-List-style none, text-align center, and margin top 1rem. </li>
+List-style none, text-align center, and margin top 1rem.
+I re-tested and there was still an error: the h3 wrapped around the ul.
+Remved this and then had to restyle CSS again.</li>
 <li>Same as above.</li>
 <li>Debugged by solving first bug.</li>
 <li>Removed illegal character path (space) in file name.
 Not it is man-meditating-yellowhair.jpg</li>